Amin ul-Hasanat: Commemorative postage stamp

 Pakistan Post Office issued a commemorative postage stamp to honor him in its 'Pioneers of Freedom' series in 1990.

 Death

-He died on 28 January 1960, at the young age of 37, a few weeks after a car accident on 5 January 1960 near Fateh Jang, Attock District in Punjab, Pakistan.
+He died on 28 January 1960, at age 37, a few weeks after a car accident on 5 January 1960 near Fateh Jang, Attock District in Punjab, Pakistan.
 He was buried at his hometown Manki Sharif, Nowshera District, NWFP, Pakistan.